kh0209/my-ai-course-project/README.md

 ## Summary

-In modern online contract bridge (card game) more or less intelligent systems (robots) are available which play the oppenents and/or partners roles.
-This (course-) project aims at the develpment of an intelligent "playing machine" based on AI methods.
+This (course-) project aims at the develpment of an intelligent "playing machine" based on AI methodes for modern online contract bridge (card game) applications.

 ## Background